What is NetLogger?

 Other features of NetLogger include support for importing/exporting data in ADIF and CSV format, a built in contact database that supports complex searching, automatic entry of UTC, date and time when logging contacts, viewing of upcoming net schedules on-line, ability to post your own net schedule, ability to send a list of check-ins to an email reflector, ability to print QSL labels, mailing labels and contacts, plus many other features.

-Netlogger is written and maintained by N1HWQ.
-The use of Netlogger by OMISS is 'unofficial' in nature.
+Netlogger was written by N1HWQ.
+Unfortunatey It is no longer maintained.
+The use of NetLogger by OMISS is 'unofficial' in nature.
 OMISS does not endorse, recommend, prefer, or require the use of any logging program, system, or method.
 OMISS does not have access to the program source code to fix bugs.
-Please report suspected program bugs to the Author.

 Yes.
 If you are installing under 64bit Vista or Windows 7, please download the correct version.

 You will also need to install the program as ADMINISTRATOR.